 •Overhead locker aboard galley counter - includes custom plate and cup organizers

-•7 ea. windows provide light and panoramic view from the dining area - four are opening type
+• 7 ea. windows provide light and panoramic view from the dining area - four

 •Ultra-Leather upholstery on settee cushions and ottoman